quicknir/reveal_optimizer/example.md

 Note:
-- when I first heard about optional, was surprised that * (the "easy" thing to write) does unchecked access
+- when I first heard about optional, was surprised that * (the "easy" thing to write) does unchecked access (UB)
+- At first I was embarassed to say this; get torn apart by pack of boost/committee members.
+Joke: was drinking a lot then
+- Andrey backed up this up Monday so now I'm good.
 - people said, performance cost, value() introduces another branch in idiomatic usage that's unnecessary
 - "two branches"